Links on Android Authority may earn us a commission. Learn more.

-Gardening is a favorite past time of many people.
-Some like grow fruits and vegetables that they eventually eat.
+Gardening is a favorite pastime of many people.
+Some like to grow fruits and vegetables that they eventually eat.
 Others enjoy flowers and other similar plants.
 There are a lot of things technology can help with.
 Gardening is one of them.
 Obviously, your smartphone can’t plant seeds or weed your garden for you.
-You’ll have to rely on good old fashioned hard work for that.
+You’ll have to rely on good old-fashioned hard work for that.
 However, there are some apps that can make some of the other stuff easier.
 Here are the best gardening apps for Android.

 The best gardening apps for Android

 1Weather is about as solid of a weather app as you can get.
 It’ll show you the forecast, current temperature, humidity, sunrise, sunset, extended forecast, and give you a radar to look at.
 Weather apps make excellent gardening apps.
 You can let them help you plan your watering schedule as well as your actual planting and weeding schedule.
 You can also get notified of severe weather alerts in case you need to do something in that case.
 We know, it’s a bit of a cheap pick, but this one also includes a 12-week forecast for you long-term growers out there.

 Agrobase is one of the up-and-coming gardening apps.
 Its intended use is for farming.
 However, the same principles apply with gardening.
 It has a bunch of information, including info on bugs, plants, crops, and more.
 It takes a more practical approach with its advice as well.
 Gardeners can detect things like pests or particularly nasty weeds quickly with this app.
 It’s not complete, though.
 The developers plan on adding stuff in future updates.
 It’s worth checking to see if it has the info you need.
 If it doesn’t, try again in a couple of months.